mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/uninstalling_plugins_mac.md

 # Uninstalling Plugins (Mac)

-This guide explains how to uninstall/remove plugins in Rhino for Mac.
+{{ page.description }}

 This guide presumes you have plugins installed that you would like to remove.

 ## Overview